geofduf/run-length/README.md

 }
 ```

-Running the above code on our sequence would output :
+Running the above code on our sequence would output:

 ```
 2023-01-01 00:00:00 2 (unknown)